 On July 24, 2001, the Company issued \$175.0 million in aggregate principal amount of 10.625% senior notes, or old senior notes.
+The old senior notes were priced at 98.193% of principal amount to yield approximately 11.0%.
 The old senior notes were due to mature on August 1, 2008 and required semi-annual interest payments at an annual rate of 10.625% on February 1 and August 1 of each year until maturity.
-The effective interest rate on the old senior notes was 11.18%.
 No principal payments were due until maturity.
 On November 3, 2004, the Company commenced a cash tender offer for all of the old senior notes.
-Old senior notes totaling approximately \$159.5 million, or 91% of the old senior notes were redeemed on January 14, 2005.
+Old senior notes totaling approximately \$159.5 million, or 91% of the old senior notes outstanding, were validly tendered during the designated tender period and repurchased during 2004.
+The remaining \$15.5 million of old senior notes were redeemed on January 14, 2005.
 A pre-tax loss on early extinguishment of debt for the old senior notes of approximately \$1.7 million was recorded during the first quarter of 2005.
 This loss included the tender offer costs, the write-off of unamortized financing costs and original issue discount, and a bond redemption premium.

 On November 23, 2004, the Company issued in a private placement \$225.0 million in aggregate principal amount of 6.125% senior notes, or new senior notes, governed by an indenture, or the 2004 indenture.
 The net proceeds to the Company from the private placement were approximately \$219.0 million, net of transaction costs.
 The effective interest rate on the new senior notes is 6.38%.
 The Company used \$198.0 million of the proceeds to repurchase or redeem all of the old senior notes.
 The \$198.0 million comprised the total consideration paid for the old senior notes, including related tender offer costs, consent fees, and the bond redemption premium required to be paid to holders of the old senior notes.
 The residual proceeds were used for the acquisition, construction and retrofit of vessels.

 The new senior notes were subsequently exchanged on March 7, 2005 for senior notes with substantially similar terms, except that the issuance of the senior notes issued in the exchange offer was registered under the Securities Act of 1933, or the Securities Act.